 Amputee - Why do I walk with a limp with my new prosthesis?

-During gait retraining amputees can develop a number of gait deviations or variations.
-Each gait deviation has its own list of contributing factors that need to be navigated.
-In this below video we want to explore the causes of a unilateral or one sided step length reduction.
+During gait retraining, amputees can develop several gait deviations or variations.
+Each gait deviation has its list of contributing factors that need to be navigated.
+In the video below, we explore the causes of a unilateral or one-sided step length reduction and why some amputees walk with a limp.

 Hip Flexors